Pyozer/FlipArt/README.md

 # Flip Art

-FlipArt is a Flutter app to create animations, like a Flip Book.
+FlipArt is an app to create animations, like a Flip Book.

-You can draw something and animate it !
+You can draw some frame and animate it !
+You can also change FPS animation.

+App made with Flutter ❤️

 ## Requirements & Constraints